 Work on Writing,

 Daily 5 classrooms produce productive, highly engaged students who are developing a true love of literacy.

 All students receive daily science instruction that involves inquiry-based activities, labs, engineering challenges, direct instruction, and rigorous assessment.
 In addition to their daily science lessons, K-4 students receive science instruction weekly in our elementary STEM Lab led by an elementary science specialist.
 The eStem Science department utilizes an integrated curriculum of four main content areas: physical science, earth and space science, life science, and engineering.
 All lessons are fully aligned with both the Arkansas Framework for Science and the Next Generation Science Standards.

 Where are the East Village Campuses located?

 The new Elementary and Junior High campuses are located on Shall Street right across the street from Heifer International.
-(We encourage you to drive by and look at the progress)

 Are these new schools taking the place of the current downtown buildings?